Hadeer-Sherif/Hadeer-Sherif/README.md

 ## Hi I'm Hadeer Sherif 👋
  I graduated in 2020 from CIS mansoura university with very good with honor grade.
  My graduation project was A Pandemics Tracking System using Contact Tracing in Public Places.
- I got Pre_master at information technology department with very good grade
+ I got premaster at information technology department with very good grade

  #### software Engineer
 - Flutter developer